Washington Post: Cultivating Gen Z Connection

 Setting Up the Experiment

 To understand how the proposed experience resonated with kids, I designed tri-fold testing sessions.
 The first part was an interview to explore their interests and digital habits.
 The second was a think-aloud test of the current KidsPost experience.
 The final part blended a walkthrough of the new prototype with a hands-on co-design activity.
 The goal was to gather early feedback on both desirability and usability.
-Three kids participated—enough to surface initial patterns and validate assumptions at this exploratory stage.
+Three kids participated, enough to surface initial patterns and validate assumptions at this exploratory stage.
 All sessions were recorded with parental consent.

 Testing procedures

-What I Learned from Testing
+Lessons from Testing

 Snapshots from user testing (coded themes in Userbit, left) & user persona (right)